JuliaHEP/Geant4.jl/docs/src/index.md

 !!! note
     Note that by default constructed C++ objects from Julia would get automatically deleted by the Julia garbage collector (GC) since a `finalizer` gets installed to the wrapper classes.
 This is particularly a problem when constructing the geometry.

 Currently for the following classes have the `finalizer` disabled in the wrapper: `G4PVPlacement`, `G4LogicalVolume`, `G4PVReplica`, `G4Material`, `G4Isotope`, `G4Element`.
-This means that instances of them will not be deleted by Julia to avoid double deletion (crash) when the geometry gets deleted at the finalization of the application from the C++ side.
+This means that instances of them will not be deleted by Julia to avoid double deletion (often a crash) when the geometry gets deleted at the finalization of the application from the C++ side.

 A pointer to any of the `G4Solid` needs to be passed to the `G4LogicalVolume` using [`move!(objref)`](@ref) function to transfer the ownership of the referenced object to the C++ side.
 See the following example:
 ```julia